sofmeright/VirtualDisplayDriver_Wizard/README.md

 Requirements:
 - This software configures the state of a few implementations of Microsofts Indirect Display Driver Sample, as such a compatible implementation is required; the one I test with is [the VirtualDisplayDriver from itsmikethetech](https://github.com/itsmikethetech/Virtual-Display-Driver) which is forked from [ge9's IddSampleDriver](https://github.com/ge9/IddSampleDriver), it likely will work any other fork that shares the same IddSampleDriver and *.inf name.
 - The Driver Installation method I use depends on Microsoft DevCon as part of the [Windows Development Kit](https://download.microsoft.com/download/2/5/f/25f22c34-1cc4-404c-9f92-2ff26cc4ac91/KIT_BUNDLE_WDK_MEDIACREATION/wdksetup.exe) and here's a [FOSS based installer](https://github.com/Drawbackz/DevCon-Installer/releases/tag/1.3) for just devcon (In the FOSS installer: Make sure to TICK the Windows Path Variable option!
 SELECT ~ Update Sources in the installer: the DevCon version available for install may be dated, I needed this for a Windows 11 Entry to appear.)

-Features:
-- Monitor Selection
-- GPU *Detection* and Selection.
-- User named backups
-- Installation/uninstallation/Reload of drivers.
-(Reload is useful, in Sunshine the time reload takes is not enough to cause the session to terminate)
-- Pushing the configs to the C:\IddSampleDriver if not already there.
-- Efficiently converting between the xml and text config formats, via injecting them as decribed in [Notes / Hints]
-- Sorting your resolutions by priority levels (See: What is priority? in [Notes / Hints].)
-It shifts resolution entries containing the same width and hight as a group when you are adjusting the "priority".
-- Reading and writing from the files.
-- All core features work, if you find an issue you know where to report it!

 Installing...
 1. Unpack the exe or the script | Note: If you are using the ".ahk" plain-text source file, you will need [Autohotkey](https://www.autohotkey.com) installed to execute from it directly.